-- 7.1 Inappropriate behaviour is addressed directly and in a timely manner.
+- a) Inappropriate behaviour is addressed directly and in a timely manner.
 The purpose of a sanction is the modification of behaviour, which should lead to a happier, safer school community.
 Sanctions are never imposed in the service of revenge, either for staff or on behalf of other students.
-In the context of the development and maintenance of excellent, reflective relationships between staff, students and parents, the implementation of serious sanctions should be a rarity.
-Please also see staff guidance on Restorative Approaches. - 7.2 Our emphasis is on developing a gradual understanding of right and wrong, as well as responsibility.
-We also work with parents to ensure consistency and sensitivity. - 7.3 'Levels' of sanction - 7.3.1 Level I The most common sanction is a simple verbal reminder.
-This will typically be for an act of thoughtlessness or carelessness, such as shouting out. - 7.3.2 Level 2 Loss of some break time.
+In the context of the development and maintenance of excellent, reflective relationships between staff, students and parents, the implementation of serious sanctions should be a rarity. - b) Our emphasis is on developing a genuine understanding of right and wrong, as well as responsibility.
+We also work with parents to ensure consistency and sensitivity. - c) 'Levels' of sanction - i.
+Level I The most common sanction is a simple verbal reminder.
+This will typically be for an act of thoughtlessness or carelessness, such as shouting out. - ii.
+Level 2 Loss of some break time.
 This will typically be when a verbal reminder has been ignored or a student's behaviour breaks one of the Rules.
 The student is made aware of which Rule they have broken.
-The House Tutor records this sanction and the Head of School is made aware - 7.3.3 Level 3 Loss of a privilege or school responsibility.
+The House Tutor records this sanction and the Head of School is made aware. - iii.
+Level 3 Loss of a privilege or school responsibility.
 This is used when a student's behaviour significantly transgresses the Rules (eg disobeying a teacher's direct request, inappropriate language, intentional and/or persistent unkindness).
 The lost privilege may be the opportunity to represent the School or attend a specific activity.
 A student may also go on Daily Report to monitor their behaviour.
 This response is administered and recorded by the Head of School.
-Parents have been contacted at this stage by the House Tutor or the Head of School. - 7.3.4 Level 4 used when a student's behaviour is likely to cause suffering to another student or students (eg threats of violence, physical intimidation, persistent or aggressive foul or abusive language), or if there is a refusal to accept authority and modify behaviour.
+Parents have been contacted at this stage by the House Tutor or the Head of School. - iv.
+Level 4 used when a student's behaviour is likely to cause suffering to another student or students (eg threats of violence, physical intimidation, persistent or aggressive foul or abusive language), or if there is a refusal to accept authority and modify behaviour.
 This sanction is administered by the Head of School.
 The nature of the punishment reflects the offence but examples include tidying duties, missing morning and lunchtime breaks for a sustained period, working in isolation for a day.
 In such cases, parents are invited to School to discuss the incident and surrounding issues with the House Tutor and the Head of School.
-The evidence and outcomes are recorded in the School's Incident Log. - 7.3.5 Level 5 Suspension (temporary exclusion). - 7.3.6 Level 6 A Permanent Exclusion.
-This is not legally possible in Thailand.
+The evidence and outcomes are recorded in the School's Incident Log. - v.
+Level 5 Suspension (temporary exclusion). - vi.
+Level 6 The student is asked to leave the School. - d) Misdemeanour to sanction